 - However, as the Cold War drew to a close, Russia acknowledged the existence of the territorial issue and again confirmed that the Japan-Soviet Joint Declaration remained valid between Japan and Russia.
 In September 2000, when President Putin visited Japan, President Putin stated at a summit meeting that he considered the Japan-Soviet Joint Declaration to be valid.
 In the Irkutsk Statement of March 2001, it was confirmed that the Japan-Soviet Joint Declaration was a fundamental legal document that served as the starting point for negotiations between the two countries on concluding a peace treaty.
 In November 2004, both Foreign Minister Lavrov and President Putin made statements to the effect that Russia, as the same country as the Soviet Union, is obliged to implement the Japan-Soviet Joint Declaration.

 - Q7What is the Tokyo Declaration in 1993?

 - The Tokyo Declaration is a document signed by the leaders of both Japan and Russia in October 1993 when Russian President Yeltsin visited Japan after the collapse of the Soviet Union.
-This Declaration listed the Four Northern Islands by name, positioned the Northern Territories issue as a matter of attribution, presented clear negotiation guidelines for the resolution of this issue based on the historical and legal facts, the documents to which both countries had agreed as well as the principles of law and justice.
+This Declaration listed the Four Northern Islands by name, positioned the territorial issue as a matter of attribution of these four islands, and presented clear negotiation guidelines for the resolution of this issue based on the historical and legal facts, and the documents to which both countries had agreed as well as the principles of law and justice.
 Japan and Russia have since then repeatedly confirmed the policy set out in the Tokyo Declaration of concluding a peace treaty through the resolution of the issue of the attribution of the Four Northern Islands.